 Prove inequalities using algebraic manipulation, the fact that squares are non-negative, and standard results such as the arithmetic mean-geometric mean inequality

 A focused answer to the HSC Maths Extension 2 dot point on proving inequalities.
-The non-negative square method, the arithmetic mean-geometric mean inequality, manipulation of given inequalities, and rigorous structure, with verified worked examples.
+The consider LHS minus RHS method, the non-negative square, the AM-GM inequality with both algebraic and geometric proofs, the Cauchy-Schwarz inequality at Extension 2 level, building new inequalities from old, and rigorous forwards structure, with verified worked examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed